WildfireVLM: AI-powered Analysis for Early Wildfire Detection and Risk Assessment Using Satellite Imagery: Data Collection

 \section{Data Collection}

-For this study, data were collected from three primary sources: Landsat 8, GOES-16, and other publicly available NASA Earth observation imagery.
-These sources provide complementary spatial, temporal, and spectral characteristics, enabling comprehensive coverage for wildfire detection and analysis.
+The dataset used in this study was compiled from three primary sources: \textbf{Landsat 8}, \textbf{GOES-16}, and other publicly available \textbf{NASA Earth observation imagery}.
+These sources were selected because they provide complementary spatial, temporal, and spectral information for wildfire monitoring.
+Landsat 8 offers multispectral and thermal observations at moderate spatial resolution, while GOES-16 provides high-temporal-frequency imagery for monitoring wildfire progression and smoke dispersion over the Americas.
+In addition, other NASA Earth observation imagery was incorporated to increase variability in scene content and improve coverage of wildfire and smoke events across different conditions.